awsdocs/amazon-eks-user-guide/doc_source/eks-ami-versions-windows.md

 k8s_major_version.k8s_minor_version-release_date
 ```

+**Note**
+Amazon EKS managed node groups support the November 2022 and later releases of the Windows AMIs\.

 ## Amazon EKS optimized Windows Server 2022 Core AMI<a name="eks-ami-versions-windows-2022-core"></a>

 The following tables list the current and previous versions of the Amazon EKS optimized Windows Server 2022 Core AMI\.